 Initially we may consider arraying all possible goods and services along some divisibility spectrum or scale.
 At one extreme we include all "purely private" goods and services, those that are perfectly divisible among separate persons (consumers).
 The total supply of such a good or service is represented by the summation of the supplies available to all persons.
-If X is the total quantity available to the group, and if x_1, x_2, \ldots , are quantities available to individuals, then
+If X is the total quantity available to the group, and if $x_1, x_2, ...,$ are quantities available to individuals, then

-$$X = x_1 + x_2 + \ldots, + x_n.$$
+$X = x_1 + x_2 + \dots + x_n.$

 At the end of our scale, we include those goods and services that are "purely public," those that are perfectly indivisible as to benefits among the separate persons in the group.
-Here, if X is the total quantity available to the group, this same quantity is also available to each and every individual in the group, sible.
+Here, if X is the total quantity available to the group, this same quantity is also available to each and every individual in the group,

+$X = x_1 = x_2 = \dots, = x_n.$

+All other goods and services are then arrayed between these two extremes in accordance with the relative importance of "divisible" and "indivisible" elements.
+For goods and services along the spectrum between the two extremes, no simple algebraic definition comparable to the familiar ones above is possible.
 As earlier discussion showed, the problem of defining units becomes important here.
 For current purposes, it is sufficient to think of all in-between goods as including both divisible and indivisible elements in varying ratios.

-$$X = x_1 = x_2 = \ldots, = x_n.$$

-All other goods and services are then arrayed between these two extremes in accordance with the relative importance of "divisible" and "indivisible" elements.
-For goods and services along the spectrum between the two extremes, no simple algebraic definition comparable to the familiar ones above is pos-

-The Range of the Publicness Interaction
+The Range Of The Publicness Interaction

-One major flaw in the scalar ranking of goods and services solely by the divisibility-indivisibility characteristic should be apparent.
+One major flaw in the scalar ranking of goods and services solely by the divisibilityindivisibility characteristic should be apparent.
 Goods and services will not hold the same rank in the scale as the size of the group changes.
 It is necessary to supplement the ranking by a second one that describes the range or limit over which the indivisibility characteristic, if it exists, holds.
 An example will clarify.
 It is probable that the benefits from mosquito spraying are almost wholly indivisible over the set of families living in one small suburb.
 It is equally clear that the benefits from mosquito spraying become fully divisible as among residents of suburbs in different outlying areas of the city.
 As in the case with the degree of divisibility, we may think of a whole scale or spectrum that defines the limits of the interaction.
 At the one extreme, again, we have the purely private, fully divisible good or service, where this interaction is defined as being limited to the single consuming unit, the person or the family.
 At the other extreme, we have the good or service that is fully indivisible as to benefits over a group that is, conceptually, of infinite membership.